LinkForty/core/infra/fly.io/fly.postgres.md

 # Run SQL manually
 \i /path/to/migration.sql

-# Or use Link Forty's migration tool
+# Or use LinkForty's migration tool
 \q
 ```